7 Ways to Apply Sunscreen Without Moisturizer

 2. Layering Sunscreen Over Serums

 Serums can provide the hydration boost your skin needs without the heaviness of traditional moisturisers.
-This skincare layering approach lets you target specific concerns whilst maintaining effective facial sun protection.
+This skincare layering approach lets you target specific concerns while maintaining effective facial sun protection.
 Apply your serum first, let it absorb for about 30 seconds, then follow with sunscreen.

 Choosing the Right Serum-Sunscreen Combination